 Each SMBus transfer can optionally end with a CRC byte, called the PEC byte.
-Writing a one to the PECEN bit in TWIHS\CR enables automatic PEC handling in the current transfer.
-Transfers with and without PEC can be intermixed in the same system, since some slaves may not support PEC.
-The PEC LFSR is always updated on every bit transmitted or received, so that PEC handling on combined transfers is correct.
+Writing the PECEN bit in TWI_CR to one enables automatic PEC handling in the current transfer.
+Transfers with and without PEC can freely be intermixed in the same system, since some slaves may not support PEC.
+The PEC LFSR is always updated on every bit transmitted or received, so that PEC handling on combined transfers will be correct.

-In Master transmitter mode, the master calculates a PEC value and transmits it to the slave after all data bytes have been transmitted.
-Upon reception of this PEC byte, the slave compares it to the PEC value it has computed itself.
-If the values match, the data was received correctly, and the slave returns an ACK to the master.
-If the PEC values differ, data was corrupted, and the slave returns a NACK value.
+In Master Transmitter mode, the master calculates a PEC value and transmits it to the slave after all data bytes have been transmitted.
+Upon reception of this PEC byte, the slave will compare it to the PEC value it has computed itself.
+If the values match, the data was received correctly, and the slave will return an ACK to the master.
+If the PEC values differ, data was corrupted, and the slave will return a NACK value.
 Some slaves may not be able to check the received PEC in time to return a NACK if an error occurred.
-In this case, the slave should always return an ACK after the PEC byte, and another method must be used to verify that the transmission was received correctly.
+In this case, the slave should always return an ACK after the PEC byte, and some other mechanism must be implemented to verify that the transmission was received correctly.

-In Master receiver mode, the slave calculates a PEC value and transmits it to the master after all data bytes have been transmitted.
-Upon reception of this PEC byte, the master compares it to the PEC value it has computed itself.
+In Master Receiver mode, the slave calculates a PEC value and transmits it to the master after all data bytes have been transmitted.
+Upon reception of this PEC byte, the master will compare it to the PEC value it has computed itself.
 If the values match, the data was received correctly.
-If the PEC values differ, data was corrupted, and the PECERR bit in TWIHS\SR is set.
-In Master receiver mode, the PEC byte is always followed by a NACK transmitted by the master, since it is the last byte in the transfer.
+If the PEC values differ, data was corrupted, and the PECERR bit in TWI_SR is set.
+In Master Receiver mode, the PEC byte is always followed by a NACK transmitted by the master, since it is the last byte in the transfer.

 In combined transfers, the PECRQ bit should only be set in the last of the combined transfers.
+If Alternative Command mode is enabled, only the NPEC bit should be set.